Use AI to Review Exam Mistakes: A Root-Cause Revision Plan

 The task

 Saturday morning mock exam, you got 14 questions wrong.
 The real exam is next Saturday.
-The natural impulse is to re-do all 14 wrong questions — and then re-read the chapters they came from.
-You will run out of time, you will memorize answers without understanding them, and the parts you are weakest on will get the same 30 minutes as the parts where you just misread the question.
-You want a smarter plan: cluster the mistakes by root cause, prioritize the cluster with the biggest expected point lift, and turn each cluster into a specific drill — not a vague “review.”
+The natural impulse is to re-do all 14 wrong questions, then re-read the chapters they came from.
+You will run out of time, you will memorize answers without understanding them, and the parts you are weakest on will get the same 30 minutes as the parts where you simply misread the question.

-Where AI helps — and where it does not
+Where AI helps, and where it does not

-AI is good at clustering mistakes by topic and surface error type — “this is a careless arithmetic slip, this is a misread question, this is a real concept gap.”
-It is also good at converting a cluster into a specific drill (do 10 word problems writing the equation first, time yourself on 5 reading-comp passages with a 90-second cap, etc.) instead of the useless “review chapter 7.”
-Where AI fails: identifying deep conceptual confusion.
-The model sees “you got this wrong” and the topic, but it cannot tell from one answer whether you genuinely do not understand the underlying concept or whether you just had a bad moment.
-Any topic where you got 3 or more wrong is a “find a human” signal — tutor, office hours, study group — not a self-debug zone.
+AI is good at clustering mistakes by topic and surface error type: “this is a careless arithmetic slip, this is a misread question, this is a real concept gap.”
+It is also good at converting a cluster into a specific drill (do 10 word problems writing the equation first, time yourself on 5 reading-comprehension passages with a 90-second cap) instead of the useless “review chapter 7.”

 What to feed the AI

-• The full mistake list, one row per question — topic, question type, your answer, the correct answer, and your honest one-sentence guess at why you got it wrong
+• The full mistake list, one row per question: topic, question type, your answer, the correct answer, and your honest one-sentence guess at why you got it wrong

-• Where in the exam each mistake fell (early / middle / late) — late mistakes are often time-pressure, not concept
+• Where in the exam each mistake fell (early / middle / late).
+Late mistakes are often time-pressure, not concept

-• How much time was left when you wrote each wrong answer if you can recall
+• How much time was left when you wrote each wrong answer, if you can recall

-• The exam format, total time, question count, scoring rules (negative marking? partial credit? topic weights?)
+• The exam format: total time, question count, scoring rules (negative marking? partial credit? topic weights?)

 • Days remaining and hours per day you can realistically study